dyhes/zulip/docs/development/authentication.md

 We solved this problem for our unit tests long ago by using the popular [fakeldap](https://github.com/zulip/fakeldap) library.
-And in 2018, we added convenient support for using fakeldap in the Zulip development environment as well, so that you can go through all the actual flows for LDAP configuration.
+And in 2018, we added convenient support for using fakeldap in the Aloha development environment as well, so that you can go through all the actual flows for LDAP configuration.